n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memoryxata.md

 # Xata

-The Xata node allows you to use Xata as a memory server.
+Use the Xata node to use Xata as a memory server.

 On this page, you'll find a list of operations the Xata node supports, and links to more resources.